luckinet/tabshiftr/README.md

 *tidy table*: A table that contains only tidy variables.

-*(topologically) coherent table*: A (rectangular) table contains no gaps (see tidy table).

-*simple header*: A table header that is made up of only one row.
-This is in contrast to a header where several variables are somehow nested to imply some order of the variables.
+*table header*: A table header is the place where the names of variables are stored.
+In a tidy table the header is made up of only one row.
+This is in contrast to a header of a disorganised table where several variables are somehow nested so that the header is in several rows.

-*cluster*: A coherent set of values in some sort “rectangular form” that does not have to be tidy and may still be disorganised.
+*cluster*: A coherent set of values in some sort “rectangular form” that does not have to be tidy and may even be disorganised.

 *key*: A variable that treats the name of several other variables as if they were values.